Tauseef-Hilal/Reflect/README.md

 <br>

 ## Moderation Commands
-These commands are defined in `/src/commands/moderation.py`<br>
-These can be used by server moderators/admins.
-The usage of these commands<br>
-gets logged in the server modlogs channel.
+These commands are defined in `/src/commands/moderation.py` These can be used by server moderators/admins.
+The usage of these commands gets logged in the server modlogs channel.
 <br>
 <br>